sazzad1012/NLP_Project/README.md

  .getOrCreate()
 ```

-Then read the data file and split it into two dataframes for tarining and validation:
+Then, the dataframe, after reading the data file, is split into two dataframes for tarining and validation:

 ```python
 sql = SQLContext(spark)